 Both the Cadillac and Oldsmobile design teams were strongly influenced by the work of GM research chief “Boss” Charles Kettering, who had been working on high-compression engines since the end of World War I. An engine’s static compression ratio is the ratio of the swept volume of each cylinder to the volume of the combustion chamber; the higher the ratio, the more the engine compresses its fuel mixture before combustion.
 Raising an engine’s compression ratio allows the engine to extract more energy from the fuel it burns, improving both power and fuel economy.

 Naturally, GM was extremely interested in the potential of high-compression engines for passenger cars, but there were two hold-ups.
-The first was fuel; Kettering’s engine required fuel with a considerably higher octane rating than contemporary pump gasoline.
-The second was that the practical limit for L-head engines was a compression ratio of about 7.0:1; above that threshold, combustion became unacceptably rough.
-Overhead valve engines did not have that problem, which gave them the potential for much higher compression ratios.
+The first was that Kettering’s engine required fuel with a considerably higher octane rating than any contemporary pump gasoline; better fuel economy was hardly useful if you could only fill up at airports.
+The second issue was that the practical limit for L-head engines was a compression ratio of about 7.0:1; above that threshold, it became difficult to control combustion roughness.
+(We should note, however, that Packard’s final L-head eight of 1954 used an 8.7:1 compression ratio with no apparent loss of refinement, although the fact that the 359 cu. in.
+(5,880 cc) engine was a massive straight eight with nine main bearings may have played a role in that!)
+Overhead valves did not suffer the same problem, which gave them the potential for much higher compression ratios.

 THE ROCKET V8